jonathanong/js-style-guide/README.md

 Strings are not errors!
 If `!(err instanceof Error)`, then it's not an error!
 The primary reason for this is so that errors have stack traces!
-Otherwise, where the hell did that arrow come from?
+Otherwise, where the hell did that error come from?

 ### Avoid using node.js event emitters